SoftwareHeritage/swh-loader-svn/README.rst

 - ``swh.loader.svn.loader.SvnLoader`` for the main svn loader which ingests content out of a remote svn repository

-- ``swh.loader.svn.loader.SvnLoaderFromDumpArchive`` which mounts a repository
+- ``swh.loader.svn.loader.SvnLoaderFromDump`` which mounts a repository
   out of a svn dump prior to ingest it.

 - ``swh.loader.svn.loader.SvnLoaderFromRemoteDump`` which mounts a repository
-  with svnrdump prior to ingest its content.
+  out of a svn dump obtained with svnrdump prior to ingest its content.

 - ``swh.loader.svn.directory.SvnExportLoader`` which ingests an svn tree at a specific revision.